Cost of Goods Sold: A How-To for Small Manufacturers

 Keeping track of cost of goods sold is essential for tax purposes and profit margins.
 It is also important for steering your business down the right path in the future.

 Nothing is static in business.
+What is manufacturing exactly and how do manufacturing processes differ for small artisans compared to large-scale producers?
 Will your materials cost suddenly increase?
 Do you have the right cash flow to pay your staff a good wage?

 Maybe you are paying too much to manufacture goods, and your margins are suffering.
 With COGS you can identify this early and plan a course of action.